-- that all components of the wastewater system (including the treatment plant and the land application area) have been inspected and installed in accordance with standard engineering practice and the manufacturer's specifications; - b) that all components of the wastewater system are in sound condition for continued use for the term of this resource consent. - 8.
+- a) that all components of the wastewater system (including the treatment plant and the land application area) have been inspected and installed in accordance with standard engineering practice and the manufacturer's specifications; - b) that all components of the wastewater system are in sound condition for continued use for the term of this resource consent. - 8.
 The Consent Holder shall submit a set of final "as-built" plans to the approval of the Council's Co-ordinator Compliance Monitoring, showing the location of all components of the wastewater treatment and land application system.
-For the purpose of this condition, the Consent Holder shall ensure that the "as-built" plans are drawn to scale and provide sufficient detail for a Council monitoring officer to locate all structures identified on the plans, including the sampling point required to be installed in accordance with Condition 11.

-- No grazing stock shall be allowed access to the land application area at any time.
+For the purpose of this condition, the Consent Holder shall ensure that the "as-built" plans are drawn to scale and provide sufficient detail for a Council monitoring officer to locate all structures identified on the plans, including the sampling point required to be installed in accordance with Condition 11. - 9.
+No grazing stock shall be allowed access to the land application area at any time.
 In the event that such stock are held elsewhere on the property, suitable fences shall be installed around the land application area to prevent access by such animals. - 10.
-A suitable reserve land application area equivalent to not less than 100% of each land application area (see Condition 3) shall be kept available for future use of wastewater disposal.
+A suitable reserve land application area equivalent to not less than 50% of the land application area (see Condition 3) shall be kept available for future use of wastewater disposal.
 This reserve area shall remain undeveloped.
 For the purpose of this condition, "undeveloped" means that no buildings or structures shall be constructed on the area set aside as reserve land application areas, however the reserve areas may be planted with trees or other vegetation.

-A suitable reserve land application area equivalent to not less than the land application area calculated under Condition 3 shall be kept available for future use of wastewater disposal.
-This reserve area shall remain undeveloped and shall be located within the areas marked "land application reserve area" on the plan referred to in Condition 2 of this consent.
-For the purpose of this condition "undeveloped" means that no buildings or structures shall be constructed on the area set aside as reserve land application areas, however the reserve areas may be planted with trees or other vegetation. - 11.
-A sampling point to allow collection of a sample of the treated wastewater shall be provided at a point located after the final pump-out chamber and before the point where the wastewater discharges to the land application area.
+11. A sampling point to allow collection of a sample of the treated wastewater shall be provided at a point located after the final pump-out chamber and before the point where the wastewater discharges to the land application area.